 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, South Prairie is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, South Prairie is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in South Prairie who work in teaching (11.56%), sales jobs (9.25%), and personal care services (8.09%).

-Overall, South Prairie’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+South Prairie’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 South Prairie has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 South Prairie has few renters and college students.
 But the biggest reason it is quieter in South Prairie than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, South Prairie may be for you.